zukunft/zukunft.com/docs/llm/pending_prio_2.md

   asserts that nothing is written and the pure add view is shown again. today this is covered only by the generic frontend::request_triggers_action logic; add the step to the add_value workflows (value_url_tests) and a negative test of request_triggers_action for such a url
+- the more details link of the pure html value add view takes the value and its type to the detailed form only if a find and next has posted them before (ui_select::typed_value_url_par), because a link never posts the form; a value typed just before the click is still lost. to close the gap without javascript make more details a named submit button of the one form that switches the mask to views::VALUE_ADD_DETAIL_ID without triggering url_to_action